WillOram/cyber-incident-management/README.md

+Hi, my name is [Will Oram](https://willoram.com/).
+I’m a cyber security consultant living in London.
+You can follow me on [Twitter](https://twitter.com/willoram).
+I help companies respond to cyber security breaches and prevent cyber attacks.
+I also tweet and blog about cyber security, and maintain this collection of resources for managing cyber security breaches.

 # Managing major cyber incidents

 Quick-reference notes I use when responding to major cyber incidents.
 Loosely organised into four sections.